HeXiao2001/ProOE/README.md

 }
 ```

-Please consider giving it a star ⭐ on GitHub.

 ## Tips

 - **Extensibility**: The ProOE model is highly extensible.
-By replacing the PDF function (which represents spatial effects in our work), the model can potentially be adapted to various other domains and applications.
+By modifying the PDF function (which represents spatial effects in our work), the model can potentially be adapted to various other domains and applications.

 - **Scalability Considerations**: While effective for the datasets presented in this paper, the current solving algorithm may face challenges with extremely large-scale datasets.
 Performance optimizations may be necessary for applications involving massive networks.